Renovamen/renovamen.github.io/src/content/blog/2022-12-29-natural-gradient-decent.md

 - $g(u, u) \geq 0$ for all $u \in T_x M$
 - $g(u, u) = 0$ if and only if $u = 0$

-## Natural Gradient Decent
+## Natural Gradient Descent

 ### Constrained Optimization

-Let's start with looking at **natural gradient decent** from aspect of constrained optimization.
-In traditional gradient decent, the constrained optimization problem we want to solve is:
+Let's start by looking at **natural gradient descent** from the aspect of constrained optimization.
+In traditional gradient descent, the constrained optimization problem we want to solve is:

 $$
 \begin{gathered}